How do i calculate personal income from tax return?

-Owners of sole proprietorships, public limited companies and some trusts and properties may be eligible for a qualified business income (QBI) deduction, which allows eligible taxpayers to deduct up to 20% of the QBI, dividends from real estate investment trusts (REITs) and corporations qualified publicly traded (PTP) revenues.
-Some credits are refundable, meaning you can get paid for them even if you don't owe any income tax.
-The IRS believes that almost all types of income are taxable, but a small number of sources of income are not taxable.
-The term taxable income refers to any gross income earned that is used to calculate the amount of tax you owe.
+As an owner of a sole proprietorship, public limited company, trust, or property, you may be eligible for a qualified business income (QBI) deduction.
+This deduction allows you to deduct up to 20% of your QBI, dividends from real estate investment trusts (REITs), and qualified publicly traded (PTP) revenues.
+Additionally, some credits are refundable, meaning you can receive payment even if you don't owe any income tax.
+The Internal Revenue Service (IRS) considers almost all types of income taxable, but there are a few exceptions.

-When you file your tax return, if the amount of tax you owe (your tax liability) is less than the amount withheld from your paycheck during the course of the year, you will receive a refund for the difference.
-The term sole proprietor also includes the member of a single-member LLC that is not considered for federal income tax purposes and the member of a qualifying joint venture.
-States that have a state income tax require that you file a separate state tax return, since they have their own rules.
-Ending the year with taxable income can place you in a higher tax bracket, meaning you'll have a higher tax bill.
+Taxable income is any gross income used to calculate the amount of tax you owe.
+When filing your tax return, if the amount of tax you owe (your tax liability) is less than the amount withheld from your paycheck during the year, you will receive a refund for the difference.
+The term sole proprietor also includes members of single-member LLCs that are not considered for federal income tax purposes and members of qualifying joint ventures.
+States with a state income tax require that you file a separate state tax return since they have their own rules.
+Having taxable income at the end of the year can place you in a higher tax bracket, resulting in a higher tax bill.
+Unlike adjustments and deductions, which apply to your income, tax credits apply to your tax liability - the amount of tax you owe.

-Unlike adjustments and deductions, which apply to your income, tax credits apply to your tax liability, that is, the amount of tax you owe.
 If you're a shareholder, profits, losses, and deductions are reported on your personal income tax return.
-If you're married, it's possible to calculate more than one way to decide what would result in the lowest family tax liability.
-Then, your adjusted gross income (AGI) is calculated by subtracting the adjustments from your total income.
+If married, it's possible to calculate more than one way to determine which would result in the lowest family tax liability.
+Your adjusted gross income (AGI) is then calculated by subtracting the adjustments from your total income.
+Income in the United States is taxed by the federal government, most state governments, and many local governments.
+The federal personal income tax administered by the IRS is the largest source of income for the United States.

 Bill Klette